About

 Who we are

-We are a group of professionals who have come together collaboratively, to share our knowledge and concern about the present modes of understanding and treatment of what has come to be known as gender dysphoria, or 'transgender' issues
+We are a group of professionals representing the 3 major fields of health, education, and social work, and have come together collaboratively, to share our knowledge and concern about the present modes of understanding and treatment of what has come to be known as 'gender dysphoria', or 'transgender' issues

-Our group consists of people who have worked in Medicine, Education, Nursing, Clinical Psychology, Physiotherapy, Occupational Therapy, Educational Psychology, Social Work, and Psychotherapy.
+Our group consists of people who have worked in Clinical Psychology, Education, Educational Psychology, Family Therapy, Medicine, Midwifery, Nursing, Occupational Therapy, Paediatrics, Pharmacy, Physiotherapy, Psychiatry, Psychoanalytic Psychotherapy, Public Health, and Social Work.
 Collectively we have worked in the NHS, schools, universities, social services, and 3rd sector organisations

 A short article about the evolution of the group, its rationale and aims, is on our blog/news section.
 Click here: